rarible/protocol-contracts/exchange-v2/readme.md

 - `bytes4` dataType - type of data, usually hash of some string, e.g.: "v1", "v2" (see more [here](./contracts/LibOrderData.md))
 - `bytes` data - generic data, can be anything, extendable part of the order (see more [here](./contracts/LibOrderData.md))

+#### Order message statements

+When user signs the order he states the following:

+I would like to exchange my asset (make), up to make asset value, in return I would like to get take asset, not more than take value.
+Orders can be filled partly, but in this case rate of the exchange should be the same or should be more profitable for me.

+This means:
+- user can give less than make.value
+- user can't receive more than take.value (order is filled when user gets what he wants to receive)

+Fill of the order is saved inside smart contract and it relates to the take order part.
+Fill is stored inside mapping, where key is calculated using these fields: maker, make asset type, take asset type, salt.
+It means, fill of the orders which differ only in exchange rate, are stored in the same mapping slot.

+Also, orders which are fully filled, can be extended: users can sign new orders using the same salt (they can increase make.value and take.value for example).

 #### Order validation

 - check start/end date of the orders